Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 Best Overall: Gaia GPS Premium

-For most overlanders, Gaia GPS offers the best balance of features, map options, and price.
-The learning curve is worth it for the flexibility you gain.
+For most overlanders who are willing to climb the learning curve, Gaia provides the best combination of features, map options, and reasonable pricing.
+The flexibility is worth the initial confusion.

 Mountain peak scenic overlook